• Primary Maths (School years 3-6)

 I also have a lot of experience working with children in a more informal capacity which I feel really helps me to engage with my students.
 In the past, I have taught Ballet to 3/4/5 year olds, worked extensively in the Girlguiding UK movement and volunteered to help children to read in the summer library reading schemes.
 In 2012, I spent my summer in Sri Lanka, teaching English as a foreign language at a school and orphanage near Galle.
 Meanwhile, I also regularly help with trips and activity days at my mother's primary school.

 I was born in East London and went to a small local primary school before attending the Frances Bardsley School for Girls.
 Here I gained 13 GCSEs and my A levels in Maths, History, French and Fine Art, obtaining an A grade in A2 Mathematics in the space of just one year.
 I then moved to the University of Kent to study for my undergraduate degree in History, where I received commendation for graduating with one of the highest overall Firsts in the humanities faculty.
 I finished studying for my masters in the History of Science, Medicine and Technology at the University of Oxford in 2014 and began to tutor students in the Oxford area.
-I finished my PhD in the History of Science at UCL in September 2020 and am now an Honorary Research Fellow in the UCL Department of Science and Technology Studies.
+I finished my PhD in the History of Science at UCL in September 2020 and am now a Research Fellow at the London School of Hygiene and Tropical Medicine.